Testing changes made to QCrBox#

 Devbox test script#

-devbox run test-api
+devbox run build-test-mode

 Best practices for testing#